bciancio/ProjectToHeroku/README.md

   You can generate them all/most of them with intelliJ.

-2. At this point everything should be broken ;) Lets start by adding maven dependencies
+2. At this point everything should be broken ;) Lets start by adding maven dependencies You could try to [Generate pom.xml dependencies -     Intellij](https://www.jetbrains.com/idea/help/generating-maven-dependencies.html), I was unable to get this to work.
   1. Navigate to the pom.xml file
   2. I only needed to add hibernate/jersey (thus far) to my project dependencies